carbon-mapper/srcfinder/cnn/README.md

 - U-Net: `archs/unet.py`
   - Convolutional network(s) for segmentation as described by [Ronneberger et al.](https://arxiv.org/abs/1505.04597)
   - Variant delivered is `unet.DeepPaddedUNet`, which adds an additional double convolution block.
+  - We have previously described this model as "UC-Net", as it trains on combined segmentation and classification loss.
 - UPerNet: `archs`
   - UPerNet as described by [Xiao et al.](https://arxiv.org/abs/1807.10221)
   - Modified from implementation from [pytorch-segmentation](https://github.com/yassouali/pytorch-segmentation/blob/master/models/upernet.py)
     - Replaced ConvNext with GoogLeNet backbone model
     - Replaced PSP pooling to use fixed kernel sizes instead of adaptive pooling
+  - This model also trains on combined segmentation and classification loss.

 ### Labels